Pseudodifferential Models for Ultrasound Waves with Fractional Attenuation

-Since we are including the highest degree symbols of the DtN maps $\Lambda^{\pm}$, we expect the accuracy of this sweeping method to increases as the frequency $\omega \to \infty$.
+Since we are including the highest degree symbols of the DtN maps $\Lambda^{\pm}$, we expect the accuracy of this sweeping method to increase as the frequency $\omega \to \infty$.
 In fact, the first term neglected from the expansion \eqref{Eqn.SymbolExpansion01} has a negative degree.
 This property is explored in greater detail in Section \ref{Section.ErrorAnalysis}.
 In order to obtain practical approximations for the operators associated with the symbols $\lambda_{1}^{\pm}$, $ \lambda_{0}^{\pm}$, and $\lambda_{\beta_1}^{\pm}$, we employ a high order, or so-called wide-angle, Pad\'e approximation for $\lambda_{1}^{\pm}$ in \eqref{Eqn.Sym1} as well as its appearance in the definitions of $ \lambda_{0}^{\pm}$, and $\lambda_{\beta_1}^{\pm}$ in \eqref{Eqn.Sym0} and \eqref{Eqn.SymB0}, respectively.
 This process renders a wide-angle approximation for these symbols and corresponding operators.
-This approximation is accurate as the frequency $\omega$ increases for waves traveling in a relatively narrow cone about the $x$-axis.
-In other words, we assume that the Fourier transform of the solution is supported in the cone $| \sigma_{\perp}|/\omega \leq \delta < 1$.
-The precise value of $\delta$ dictates the type of wave field solutions for which we can expect accuracy using the sweeping method \eqref{Eqn.Sweep0}-\eqref{Eqn.Sweep} and how much more accuracy we gain by increasing the order of the Pad\'e approximation.
-Now we proceed to define the high order approximations for the symbols $\lambda_{1}^{\pm}$, $ \lambda_{0}^{\pm}$, and $\lambda_{\beta_1}^{\pm}$.
+Throughout, we will approximate functions of the type $(1 + z)^{\gamma}$ in the vicinity of $z = 0$, where $z = - |\sigma_{\perp}|^2 / (\omega^2 c^{-2})$.
+The underlying assumptions for these approximations to be accurate is that $|z| \leq \delta$ for some $\delta < 1$ \cite{BakerBook1996}, or equivalently that